 - The damage is caused by a defective surgical device or when the surgeon uses the wrong instrument.

-Our nerves are responsible for so much more than the ability to move our bodies and to sense things through the sense of touch.
-The simple awareness of where our limbs are located helps with coordination and balance and our organs function without our knowledge due to the signals they are receiving from the brain.
+Our nerves are responsible for so much more than the ability to move our bodies and sense things through touch.
+The simple awareness of where our limbs are located helps with coordination and balance, and our organs function without our knowledge due to the signals they are receiving from the brain.

 The high cost of caring for someone with paralysis can add up to as much as $4.7 million.
-These figures also leave out considerations for loss of income and opportunity and the loss of any benefits the victim had access to prior to the injury.
+These figures do not recognize the cost of losing income and opportunity, along with the loss of any benefits the victim had access to before the injury.